-The first Iowa State Fair was held October 25 to 27,1854 in Fairfield, twenty years before America’s great westward movement began.
+The first Iowa State Fair was held October 25-27, 1854 in Fairfield, 20 years before America’s great westward movement began.

 How old are the Fairgrounds?

-The Fair moved to its present site at East 30th and East University in 1886.
-Therefore, the Fairgrounds are 129 years old in 2015.
+The Fair moved to its present address at East 30th and East University in 1886.
+Therefore, the Fairgrounds are just over 130 years old.

 How many acres make up the Fairgrounds?